Combine a personalized LVC bachelor's degree with an engineering degree at a top university, and see what the future

 In our cooperative 3+2 Engineering Program, you'll earn two bachelor’s degrees in five years.
-You'll spend the first three years on LVC's campus getting your bachelor of science degree in chemistry, computer & data science, or physics.
-Then add two additional years at another accredited institution, such as Penn State or Case Western, to complete an engineering degree.
+Spend the first three years on LVC's campus getting your bachelor of science degree in chemistry, computer & data science, or physics.
+Then add two additional years at another accredited institution, such as Penn State or Case Western Reserve University, to complete an engineering degree.

 Gain a strong foundation in mathematics and science by addressing real-world questions through challenging coursework and practical learning experiences.
 Recent graduates are working at such places as Procter & Gamble, the Department of Defense, and the United Space Alliance.

 - LVC’s 3+2 Engineering Program, which has been offered for more than 40 years, enables students to study science and engineering while also gaining the broader critical thinking, writing, and speaking skills that employers seek.

 - Engineering majors benefit from close personal interaction with their faculty, and from the College’s strong Science and Mathematics programs.